kc1awv/rrcd/README.md

 If you use `/reload`, logging settings are applied immediately.

+### Troubleshooting: connect times out after HELLO

+If a client connects, sends `HELLO`, and then times out waiting for `WELCOME`, check the hub logs for an error like:

+- `Packet size of ... exceeds MTU of ... bytes`

+This usually means the hub tried to send a `WELCOME` (or other message) that is too large for the current Reticulum link MTU.

+Mitigations:

+- Keep `greeting` reasonably short if you want it to appear inside `WELCOME`.
+- If `WELCOME` would exceed MTU, `rrcd` automatically sends a minimal `WELCOME` and then delivers the full greeting as one or more `NOTICE` messages sized to fit the link MTU.

 ## Compatibility

 `rrcd` implements the core RRC protocol as described in the RRC docs.